Are you wondering if you can reuse your Nespresso machine's coffee pods more than once?

 The great thing about using coffee pods at home is that you don't have to worry about getting the correct grind size for your coffee pod, as they come pre-filled with ground coffee.

-Lungo pods will give you a single serving of coffee with roughly 110ml (3.72 Oz) of coffee.
+Lungo pods will provide you with a single serving of coffee, containing approximately 110ml (3.72 Oz) of coffee.

-The espresso cups will give you just a bit over 40ml (1.35 Oz) of liquid gold for you to enjoy.
+The espresso cups will provide you with just over 40ml (1.35 Oz) of liquid gold for you to enjoy.

 Do Nespresso pods have a big impact on the environment?